 The University Press, also commonly referred to as the UP, is the student-run magazine of Florida Atlantic University in Boca Raton, Florida, USA.
 The magazine is published semimonthly during the summer and weekly during the fall and spring semesters.
 The current editor-in-chief is Wesley Wright.
 Dan Sweeney served as adviser to the magazine until the end of Spring 2014.
 Former adviser Michael Koretzky continues to advise the paper on a volunteer basis.

-Ryan Lynch is the business manager of the University Press.
-For information regarding this or other stories, email firstname.lastname@example.org or tweet him @RyanLynchwriter.
+Thomas Chiles is the features editor of the University Press.
+For information regarding this or other stories, email firstname.lastname@example.org or tweet him @thomas_iv.